Seven Core Human Needs: A Framework for When Life Feels Off – The Book of Life

 The thing that blocks it is usually the same thing: the fear that being fully known will produce rejection rather than belonging.
 So we present versions of ourselves rather than ourselves.
 And we are technically known but actually alone.

 Viktor Frankl, who survived Auschwitz and wrote Man’s Search for Meaning from the inside of that experience, argued that the human need for meaning is prior to almost everything else.
 That people can endure almost any condition if they have a reason to endure it.
 That the absence of meaning is more destructive than suffering.
+His logotherapy framework has since been validated across hundreds of empirical studies.
+Research in the Journal of Positive Psychology has found that sense of purpose predicts life satisfaction more reliably than income, health status, or relationship quality — suggesting meaning is not a luxury built on top of stability, but a foundation that generates it.

 I believe this.
 I have watched people accomplish objectively impressive things and be empty at the end, and I have watched people do small things with full presence and be full.
 The difference was not the scale of the work.
 It was whether the work connected to something they understood as mattering.